 The journey to the veterinarian

 Place the cat in his carrier and into the car.
-Secure the carrier with a seat belt to prevent it sliding off the seat if you have to break suddenly.
+Secure the carrier with a seat belt to prevent it from sliding off the seat if you have to brake suddenly.

 Never drive with the cat unsecured, this poses a danger to you, the cat and other road users.